nishutiwari7/ODIN-2/DEPLOYMENT.md

    - Any other environment variables your frontend needs
 5. Deploy your application

+## Selenium and Web Scraping

+This project uses Selenium for web scraping, which requires Chrome and ChromeDriver.
+The Dockerfile is configured to install these dependencies automatically.
+If you're running the project locally, you'll need to:

+1. Install Chrome or Chromium browser
+2. Install ChromeDriver that matches your Chrome version
+3. Make sure the `selenium` and `webdriver-manager` packages are installed

 ## Troubleshooting

 If you encounter any issues during deployment: